 FORTUNE -- Citigroup CEO Vikram Pandit says we're not headed back into a downturn.

 "I don't expect the U.S. to go into a recession," Pandit said Wednesday morning during a wide-ranging interview with Fortune managing editor Andy Serwer.
-"It may not grow as much as we MOREScott Cendrowski, writer-reporter - Oct 12, 2011 10:34 AM ET
+"It may not grow as much as we MOREScott Cendrowski, writer - Oct 12, 2011 10:34 AM ET

 Citi's CEO says he'd meet with Occupy Wall Street protesters.